PythonPredictions/cobra/README.md

 conda install requirements.txt
 ```

+__Note__: if you want to install cobra with e.g. pip, you don't have to install all of these requirements as these are automatically installed with cobra itself.

 ### Installation

 As this package is an internal package that is not open-sourced, it is not available through `pip` or `conda`.
 As a result, the package has to be installed manually using the following steps: